zhxie/ikago/README.md

 ## Troubleshoot

 1. Because IkaGo use pcap to handle packets, it will not notify the OS if IkaGo is listening to any ports, all the connections are built manually.
-Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet or even drop the packet. **You may configure `iptables` in Linux, `pfctl` in macOS and FreeBSD**, or `netsh` in Windows (You may not need to) with the following rules to solve the problem. **If you are using mode `tcp`, you may not need to configure the firewall, but you still have to disable IP forward.**
+Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet or even drop the packet. **You may configure iptables in Linux, pf in macOS and FreeBSD**, or Windows Firewall in Windows (You may not need to) with the following rules to solve the problem. **If you are using mode `tcp`, you may not need to configure the firewall, but you still have to disable IP forward.**
    ```
    // Linux
    // IkaGo-server